Teachers: Please make these known to all entrants

 Age limits, where stipulated, apply to January 1st, 2024 and Year groups to the current school year of the competitor.

 The Children and Young Persons Act 1963 Section 37(3)(b)

 Schools entering pupils must agree to use absence code V when entering and to provide details of the children participating and supervising adults to North Northamptonshire Council, as part of our Body of Persons Approval (BOPA), by March 15th on the Group Participant Information form that will be sent to you.

 Private teachers and parents/carers should be aware that your pupil/child will need a performance licence, if they are not entered by their school, should their class be scheduled in school hours.
 Application forms for a performance licence will be sent to the parents/carers of these competitors.

-Completed paper entry forms and fees to be sent to Entries Secretary no later than Thursday January 20th 2022.
-Online entry will close on Sunday January 23rd.
+Online entry will close on Sunday January 21st.
 The Festival is under an obligation to the Performing Rights Society to provide accurate details of all works performed.
 Therefore, it is vital that details of Own Choice items – title, composer/author and publisher are given when entering.